 Although facial recognition software offers many advantages over fingerprint and voice recognition technology, its technical limitations prevent it from delivering 100 percent accurate results.
 The image quality, image size, face angle, and storage concerns are among the most significant technological obstacles investigators who use facial recognition technology must overcome.
 Current face recognition still occasionally identifies the wrong suspect, leading to criticism.
 Insufficient illumination or if the subject's face is partially obscured by sunglasses, hats, scarves, long hair, makeup, or a mask are additional circumstances in which face recognition cannot provide accurate results.
 These issues hinder the market's expansion.

 The global facial recognition market is segmented by component, technology, application area, and industry.

-North America holds the largest market share and is expected to witness dynamic growth during the forecast period, 2019–2026.
-This is attributed to the presence of key players and burgeoning investments into facial recognition technology for innovation and research purposes.
+North America holds the largest market share and is expected to witness dynamic growth during the forecast period.
+This is attributed to the presence of key players and burgeoning investments in facial recognition technology for innovation and research purposes.
 For instance, in August 2019, Texas A&M University researchers collaborated with MoodMe to enhance algorithms used in the company’s facial recognition analysis.
-Thus, by adopting AI and deep learning techniques, the researchers are strengthening the state-of-the-art algorithms in human facial analysis thereby boosting the regional facial recognition market.
+Thus, by adopting AI and deep learning techniques, the researchers are strengthening the state-of-the-art algorithms in human facial analysis, thereby boosting the regional facial recognition market.
 It is anticipated that government measures will also contribute to the expansion of these technologies.
 For instance, the US government intends to revamp airport security by registering and identifying passengers using facial recognition.
 In addition, numerous banks that are members of the North American Free Trade Agreement have mandated using voice and facial recognition technologies for online identity verification.
 Companies and federal governments have collaborated to implement the technologies for surveillance and identity management.